 I am glad to find that the quality of food served here is above that of your typical run of the mill hawker western food shop.
 The meats are not too overdone and are juicy on the inside.
 The taste of the meats are well-marinated, OK, but not too spectacular.
-The fries are crispy but not dry or overly oily.
+The fries, particularly those served with the Fish and Chips are crispy but not dry or overly oily.

 However, the sausages are quite a hit or miss.
 I wasn’t able to find any oozing cheese blobs in my cheese hotdogs.
 Presumably, they are all infused into the meat within.
 But they are otherwise not that bad with a juicy core, though mine was a little charred and burnt on the edges.

 Comparatively, it is more like your “Atas” western food in the line of Collins and Astons.
 The quality of the meats served is one-up above your standard hawker western food fair.
 Almost on par with dine-in sit in restaurants.